armory/docs/content/en/cd-as-a-service/tasks/iam/create-role.md

 ## {{% heading "prereq" %}}

-* You are an Organization or Tenant Admin within CD-as-a-Service
+* You are an Organization or Tenant Admin within CD-as-a-Service.

 ## How to create a role